WebAssembly/spec/document/syntax/values.rst

 ...........

 * The meta variable :math:`z` ranges over floating-point values where clear from context.

-* The notation :math:`-z` denotes the same floating-point value as :math:`z` but with the sign inverted.

 * Floating-point numbers, in normal or subnormal form, are sometimes interpreted as rational numbers :math:`q \in \mathbb{Q}`.